DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world1.md

 And her story was even featured in news few weeks ago.
 There is even story going around that eventually she'll surpass both her father and grandfather.

-"Oh yeah, now I think about it, with Jeanne leaving, lots of guys are going to grieve"
+"Oh yeah, now I think about it, with Jeanne leaving, lots of guys are going to grieve."

-<span title="戦乙女">Valkyrie</span>
+<span title="戦乙女">Valkyrie</span>.

-Both her colleagues and instructors are openly call her like that.
+Both her colleagues and instructors were openly calling her like that.
 From a very young age she is been studying military leadership under guidance of experienced veterans.
 And even carrying leadership aptitude from generation to generation in her family.
 Together with her beauty, Jeanne already has been acknowledged by top brass in Urza's HQ for her charisma.
 To no one surprise, a notice about Jeanne's transfer to capital became a grave news to all of her male colleagues.

 "Even Ashlan is down because of that.
-Sake is the same"
+Sake is the same."

-"...Well, most likely last time we'll be seeing each other after all"
+"...Well, most likely last time we'll be seeing each other after all."

 "Aren't your transfer is for two years top?
-It is not like you'll never return"
+It is not like you'll never return."

 After two years, when she'll become candidate for leadership position, they'll be able to have their reunion.
 There is no reason to be depressed.
 Or so Kai thought, until he heard her reply.

-"When I'll come back, both Saki and Ashlan will finish their military service"
+"When I'll come back, both Saki and Ashlan will finish their military service."

 "...Ah, that's true"